ar2thur/swe-3313-fall-2025-team-05/technical-design/README.md

 ## C. Data Storage Plan
 We plan to use SQLite for data storage.
 Since Flask offers native support for connecting and persisting SQLite databases, this was the natural choice.
-On apps first run it will create an instance folder where our database is stored, Flask also offers a CLI command `init_db` that is used to seed the database.
+On apps first run it will create an instance folder where our database is stored, Flask also offers (via [click](https://click.palletsprojects.com/en/stable/)) a CLI command `init_db` that is used to seed the database.

 <a id="d"></a>